storj/design-docs/satellite/admin-back-office-v1.md

 the UI when the new version is rolled out without refreshing the browser.

 This may provoke some undesired data updates without the user knowing it.
-For example, a new version has added a new data field to one of the operations that accepts to se ti to null; the previous UI and API client will continue sending a valid request without sending that field, but because the new API accepts null will unmarhsal the missing field to null overriding the value.
+For example, a new version has added a new data field to one of the operations that accepts to set it to null; the previous UI and API client will continue sending a valid request without sending that field, but because the new API accepts null will unmarhsal the missing field to null overriding the value.